 May and October is the dry season.
 It offers the game viewing opportunities on the banks of Chobe River because October is the hottest month and water is either scarce or non-existent, elsewhere.
 Likewise birding is excellent for the same reason, with migrant species arriving in the November to March rain season.
 The rains give rise to a a profusion of flowers and mast species are giving birth to young at this time.

 Apart from Elephant, Lion, Buffalo and Zebra will see a lot of Lechwe, a medium size reddish hued antelope that particularly favors riverine areas.
 Also Bushbuck, Puku antelope and Hippo which congregate in the river.
 Cheetah can also been seen fairly often, with Hyena and Leopard being mostly nocturnal creatures.
 Birding enthusiasts can keep a look out for Pel's Fishing Owl and the African Fish Eagle.

 Of course, safari game drives in the early morning and late afternoon, accompanied by an expert guide and a tracker in the Chobe National Park.
-But even better is a boat safari on the river.
+But even better is a wildlife boat safari on Chobe River

+.
 Particularly when many animals come down to the water to drink.
 Which is very early morning and at sunset.
 Early morning, just before sunrise can give up evidence of nocturnal kills.

 This is a popular Chobe wildlife area - with a number of waterholes and grassy plains, it is reminiscent of the Serengeti.
 These grasslands receive summer rains and attract huge numbers of Zebra in November who migrate from the Linyanti area.
 Visitors can also see Giraffe, Wildebeest, Roan, Sable and other antelope species, also Cheetah, Spotted Hyena and Wild Dog amongst many other predators.

 The Savuti region is also very arid in some areas, with withering heat and hot sand.
 The Gubatsa Hills form ancient outcrops rising 90 metres out of a flat landscape.
 There are some sites of ancient San rock art in the area that can be visited.